dbrizard/elwaspatid/docs/auto_examples/plot_1_WP2.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 39-41
+GENERATED FROM PYTHON SOURCE LINES 39-49

 Two identical bars, free-ends
 -----------------------------
+Contact interface between the two bars:

+1. compression pulses cross the interface,
+2. are reflected as traction pulses on the free end (right),
+3. and traction is then reflected as compression on the contact interface, as if this was a free end.

+And so on.
+Which means the pulse is trapped in the second bar.

 ..
-GENERATED FROM PYTHON SOURCE LINES 41-44
+GENERATED FROM PYTHON SOURCE LINES 49-52

 .. code-block:: default